jukbot/ZKAccessConsole/README.md

 # ZKAccessConsole

-## A better way to manage your ZKAccess users.
+## A better way to manage your users on ZKAccess.

+This access console is implemented using SDK wrapper from https://github.com/MuaazH / Thank to MuaazH, ZKTeco SDK is really suck.

+---

 ### Features:
 - [x] List all users